 I suggest heavily researching your photographer and asking relevant questions.
 See if they’ve ever done a brand photo shoot before (because it’s different from a normal portrait session).
 Make sure you peek at their portfolio and love their existing work.

 Also, great additions to your team may be a professional hair and makeup artist, stylist and photo shoot assistant.

 So, even me, a professional photographer, was guilty of this one.
 I was way overzealous with my pose and location desires, and we ended up not getting to everything.

-To combat the itch to try to put all of your brand photo shoot goals into one shoot, make a list of the most important shots/set ups/outfits and go from there.
-If you have time to get to the “like to haves” after you’re done with your “must haves”, you’re golden.
+To combat the itch to try to put all of your brand photo shoot goals into one shoot, make a list of the most important shots/setups/outfits and go from there.
+If you have time to get to the “like to have” after you’re done with your “must haves”, you’re golden.

 3 – Source Locations Ahead of Time